 An office space will be provided for fellows, and there is an expectation that the space will be actively utilized and that fellows will participate in the life of the Institute, such as its conferences, discussions, workshops, social hours, and other activities taking place.

-The application deadline for the 2017-18 cycle has passed.
+Applications will open in mid-to-late November 2017.
+The deadline for all applications is February 28, 2018.
 Award decisions will be announced in mid-March.
 At the completion of the fellowship, students are required to submit a short report to the Committee.
 Please send any questions to firstname.lastname@example.org